dwrobel/flatcam/README.md

 3.12.2019

-- in Preferences added an Apply button which apply the modified preferences but does not save to a file, minimizing the file IO operations; CTRL+S key combo does the Apply now.
+- in Preferences added an Apply button which apply the modified preferences but does not save to a file, minimizing the file IO operations; Ctrl+S key combo does the Apply now.
 - updated some of the default values to metric, values that were missed previously
 - remade the Gerber Editor way to import an Gerber object into the editor in such a way to use the multiprocessing
 - various small fixes